timflutre/rutilstimflutre/README.md

 =========================

 This directory contains the "rutilstimflutre" package for the R programming language.
-This package contains Timothee Flutre's personal R code which can nevertheless be useful to others.
+This package contains Timothee Flutre's personal R code (mostly, as some functions are also contributed by others), which can nevertheless be useful to others.
 The development is funded by the Institut National de la Recherche Agronomique (INRA).

 The copyright is owned by the INRA.